nebulaeonline/microauthd/README.md

 **2025-07-02**

 TOTP is working again, and we added an --otp-issuer option so that you can control how your entry will appear in authentication apps like Google Authenticator; it was previously hardcoded to microauthd, but we didn't like that look.

+Added a new token inspector for both `mad` cli and for the ADMIN web gui.
+Now you can paste raw tokens in and have them decoded locally.
+I've wanted this functionality since the outset, so I'm glad it's finally done.

 The march continues for bringing our tokens and our token issuance into compliance with OAuth2 and OIDC.
 Fixed a bug where Id Tokens were not being issued in the case of refresh, even if the original token had an openid scope.
 Also updated /userinfo to bring it into compliance with OAuth2 specifications.